eristow/resume-experience/README.md

 # resume-experience

-Compare a job description to a resume and extract the number of years of relevant work experience from the resume.
+Compare a job ad to a resume and extract the number of years of relevant work experience from the resume.

 ## RUN APP WITH DOCKER